 Volkswagen and Audi dual-clutch transmissions offer nearly instant shift speeds and solid reliability.
 DSG, or Direct Shift Gearbox (S-Tronic on Audi Models), is the term used by the Volkswagen group to refer to the dual-clutch transmission used in its vehicle lineup.
 The DSG transmission differs significantly from a traditional automatic, combining two “manual” transmissions and two clutches into one unit, controlled electronically.

-Dual-clutch transmissions (DCTs) require more frequent maintenance than a traditional automatic, and the services can be pricey.
+Dual-clutch transmissions (DCTs) require more frequent maintenance than a traditional automatic due to the added complexity, and the services can be pricey.
 In this article, we will go over what’s involved in a DSG transmission service and how much you can expect to pay.

 Dual-clutch transmission technology has been around since the 1960s but did not become reliable or practical for use until the 1980s.
 Even then, the technology was only used in racing applications, notably the Porsche 962 race car.